40+4, Art is not enough! Not Enough! or the Making of the Arts in Shanghai (‘80’s-2008). Artists interviews

 1. Does the artist have to take responsibility for the society he lives in?

-2. Is “Decency” of concern for an artist?
+2. Is “decency” of concern for an artist?

 3. How do you see the relationship between art and ethics?